Every Julianne Moore Movie Ranked Worst To Best

 As the only girl in her very religious family, Pippa has a rough childhood.
 For a time she stays with her aunt and her boundary-pushing roommate Kat (Moore).
 Spending too much time with Kate gets Pippa kicked out, though, leading to her living a rebellious lifestyle using drugs and dancing at clubs to make a living.
 The well-reviewed film stars Robin Wright as the title character, as she recalls her hectic life in flashbacks (Young Pippa is played by Blake Lively).

 A supporting role in the 1992 thriller "The Hand that Rocks the Cradle" is one of Moore's earliest roles that's worth revisiting.
 When housewife Claire (Annabella Sciorra) is assaulted by her obstetrician, Dr. Mott, she and her husband report him to the medical board.
-This leads to Mott committing suicide and leaving his wife (Rebecca De Mornay) childless and homeless.
+This leads to Mott taking his own life and leaving his wife (Rebecca De Mornay) childless and homeless.

 Months later Claire unknowingly hires Mrs. Mott as their new family nanny, but the vengeful widow bides her time to get her revenge in this tense, dark thriller.
 Moore plays Claire's supportive friend Marlene who, despite her pleasant attitude, Claire suspects is having an affair with her husband.
 While this isn't the most poignant genre film you will find Moore acting in, "The Hand that Rocks the Cradle" is sure to keep you on the edge of your seat until the end.

-The most recent feature film Moore has starred in is "When You Finish Saving the World," which came out in early 2022.
-Based on his original audio drama of the same name, the movie is Jesse Eisenberg's debut as a director.
+Based on his original audio drama of the same name, "When You Finish Saving the World" is Jesse Eisenberg's debut as a director.
 Finn Wolfhard reprises his role as Ziggy, an online singing sensation with a large fan base.
 He and his mother Evelyn (Moore) live in completely different worlds and try to reconcile their differences while Evelyn runs a shelter for domestic abuse victims.

-If you like indie dramas, put this one on your radar for when it gets a wide release.
-Reviews from the film's premiere at Sundance were generally positive, with some being more mixed than others.
+If you like indie dramas, put this 2022 release on your radar.
+Reviews for the film were generally positive, with some being more mixed than others.

 "Maps to the Stars" is a biting satire of Hollywood directed by David Cronenberg.
 As Havana Segrand, Moore plays a washed-up actor who has spent her whole career living in her abusive mother's shadow.
 A project comes along that could save her career, but it is a remake of one of her mother's films, forcing Havana to play a role her mother once did.
 This blurs the lines completely for an already psychologically damaged character.